emahdi2/YouTube_Lectures/README.md

 The series is designed for students and practitioners whose first language is Arabic and who are interested in:

-Statistics

-Data Science
+Undergraduate students in Statistics, Actuarial Science, Economics, or Data Science

-Econometrics

-Business Analytics

-Quantitative Finance
+Graduate students in Quantitative Fields

+Researchers and practitioners interested in forecasting

+Anyone seeking a rigorous foundation in time series analysis

 It provides a rigorous yet intuitive introduction to classical time series modeling and forecasting.

-🎬 Lecture Playlist
+🎬 <strong>Lecture Playlist</strong>

 Lecture 1 — The Nature of Time Series Data and Components of a Time Series (Part 1) https://www.youtube.com/watch?v=BNprknQU4p4